cheminfo/eln-docs/docs/20_samples/10_sample-edition/includes/rights/README.md

 ## Sample rights

-This view allows to manage the rights of samples:
+This view allows you to manage the rights of samples:

 - add a specific user (email address)
 - add a specific group